bikram33206/Rating-based-movie-recomendation-/README.md

-# Rating based recomendation.
-### Rating based recomendation where model will predict the next movie that user want.
+# Rating based recomendation where model will predict the next movie that user want.